-- and by Regulation (EU) No 388/2012 of the European Parliament and of the Council of 19 April 2012. - Act of 29 November 2000 on Foreign Trade in Goods, Technologies and Services of Strategic Significance for State Security and for Maintaining International Peace and Security, amended by the Act of 25 May 2012.
-Consolidated text of this Act is Attachment 1 to this report. - Council Common Position 2008/944/CFSP of 8 December 2008 defining common rules governing control of exports of military technology and equipment. - a set of domestic executive acts and resolutions, regulations and decisions of international organisations imposing specific bans and restrictions on arms exports to specified countries.
+- Council Regulation (EC) No 428/2009 of 5 May 2009 setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items5. - Act of 29 November 2000 on Foreign Trade in Goods, Technologies and Services of Strategic Significance for State Security and for Maintaining International Peace and Security.
+Consolidated text of this Act is Attachment 1 to this report. - Council Common Position 2008/944/CFSP of 8 December 2008 defining common rules governing control of exports of military technology and equipment6. - a set of domestic executive acts and resolutions, regulations and decisions of international organisations imposing specific bans and restrictions on arms exports to specified countries.